HanyZaher/my-termux-setup/README.md

 # My Termux setup

-Here is My Termux Terminal Emulator Setup &amp; Packages 🔖
+This is My Termux Terminal Emulator Setup &amp; Packages 🔖

 > Linux on Android 💯